OCamlPro/owi/doc/src/index.md

 This allows for tightly integrating Wasm-based computation within OCaml-based systems while maintaining strong type guarantees.

-### ⚠️ Warning

-For now, the optimizer and the formatter are quite experimental.
-The optimizer is well tested but only performs basic optimizations in an inefficient way.
-The formatter is mainly used for debugging purpose and is probably incorrect on some cases.
-Moreover, the *concolic* mode is currently broken, use the symbolic one.

 ### 🧑‍🎓Want to join us?

 We are looking for interns, have a look at the [internship labeled issues].